objective-php/events-handler/README.md

 $eventsHandler->trigger('event.name'); // will echo 'Event event.name was just fired!'
 ```

-More documentaiton to come soon!
+More documentation to come soon!